flam-flam/flam-flam.github.io/index.md

 	<header class="major">
 		<h2>Why?</h2>
 	</header>
 	The project is supposed to serve as a fully contained easily deployable demo of microservice observability.
 Want to see how it works on the dashboards?
 Sure.
 Want to rip some example code out to use in your project?
 You got it!
-The possibilities are limited.
+The possibilities are... fairly limited.
 </section>